google/gvisor/content/docs/user_guide/platforms.md

 ## What is a Platform?

-gVisor requires a *platform* to implement basic context switching and memory mapping functionality.
+gVisor requires a *platform* to implement interception of syscalls, basic context switching, and memory mapping functionality.
 These are described in more depth in the [Architecture Guide](../../architecture_guide/).

 ## Selecting a Platform